-Per Section 22A-21, a variance may only be granted if the Planning Board finds that leaving the requested trees in an undisturbed state would result in unwarranted hardship, denying the Applicant reasonable and significant use of its property.
 In this case, the unwarranted hardship is caused by the requirements of the zone and the Rock Spring Master Plan, which require that the buildings be pulled up to the street frontage, and that master-planned frontage improvements, including sidewalk improvements and bicycle facilities, be constructed on the street side of the property.
 If these requirements are not met, the submitted plan will not be in compliance with either the zoning requirements or the Rock Spring Master Plan.
 These requirements result in extreme damage to trees 37, 49, 51, 52, 53, 54, 57, 58, 61, 62, and 63, and necessitates their removal.
 Trees 4, 5, 6, and 50 are in the existing front parking lot that is to be removed to make room for two new buildings on the site.
 Trees 19 and 20 are within the courtyard on the south side of the existing building that is to be demolished to clear space for a substantial part of the development.
 Tree number 33 is within the demolition zone on the west side of the existing building.
 Between the frontage improvement requirements, the zoning requirements, and the demolition of the existing building, the impacts of the development will not make it possible to save these trees and still develop the site as intended by the zoning and the Rock Spring Master Plan.

-Therefore, Staff concurs that the Applicant has a sufficient unwarranted hardship to justify a variance request.

-Section 22A-21 of the County Forest Conservation Law sets forth the findings that must be made by the Planning Board or Planning Director, as appropriate, in order for a variance to be granted.
-Staff has made the following determinations in the review of the variance request and the proposed forest conservation plan:

-Variance Findings

-Staff has made the following determination based on the required findings that granting of the requested variance:
+The Board makes the following findings necessary to grant the Variance:

-- 1. Will not confer on the applicant a special privilege that would be denied to other applicants. - Granting the variance will not confer a special privilege on the Applicant as the removal of the eighteen trees is due to the location of the trees and necessary site design requirements.
-The Applicant proposes removal of the eighteen trees with mitigation.
-Therefore, Staff believes that the granting of this variance is not a special privilege that would be denied to other applicants. - 2.
-Is not based on conditions or circumstances which are the result of the actions by the applicant. - The requested variance is not based on conditions or circumstances which are the result of actions by the Applicant.
-The requested variance is based upon the existing site conditions and the zoning, master plan and design requirements of this project. - 3.
-Is not based on a condition relating to land or building use, either permitted or non-conforming, on a neighboring property. - The requested variance is a result of the existing conditions and not as a result of land or building use on a neighboring property. - 4.
-Will not violate State water quality standards or cause measurable degradation in water quality.
+1. Granting the Variance will not confer on the Applicant a special privilege that would be denied to other applicants.

+Granting the variance will not confer a special privilege on the Applicant as the removal of the eighteen trees is due to the location of the trees and necessary site design requirements.
+The Planning Board approves removal of the eighteen trees with mitigation.
+Therefore, the granting of this variance is not a special privilege that would be denied to other applicants.

+2. The need for the Variance is not based on conditions or circumstances which are the result of the actions by the Applicant.

+The requested variance is not based on conditions or circumstances which are the result of actions by the Applicant.
+The requested variance is based upon the existing site conditions and the zoning, master plan and design requirements of this project.

+3. The need for the Variance is not based on a condition related to land or building use, either permitted or non-conforming, on a neighboring property.

+The requested variance is a result of the existing conditions and not as a result of land or building use on a neighboring property.

+4. Granting the Variance will not violate State water quality standards or cause measurable degradation in water quality.

 The variance will not violate State water quality standards or cause measurable degradation in water quality.
 The specimen trees being removed are not located within a stream buffer, wetland or special protection area.
 The Application proposes mitigation for the removal of these eighteen trees by planting larger caliper trees on-site.
-Therefore, Staff concurs that the project will not violate State water quality standards or cause measurable degradation in water quality.
+Therefore, the Planning Board concurs that the project will not violate State water quality standards or cause measurable degradation in water quality.